 Birth defects can happen in any pregnancy for different reasons.
 Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
 We look at research studies to try to understand if an exposure, like PCE, might increase the chance of birth defects in a pregnancy.
 It is unlikely that PCE would increase the chance for birth defects with general background exposure.

 It is not known if exposure to high levels of PCE over time (for example drinking water contaminated with high levels of PCE) is linked to a higher chance of birth defects.
 Some, but not all studies on exposure to PCE-contaminated water reported a higher chance for birth defects, like cleft lip and/or palate (an opening in the upper lip or the roof of the mouth).
-However, many of these studies looked at people living near contaminated water but were unable to confirm if the people who lived nearby drank the water or had been exposed.
+However, many of these studies looked at women living near contaminated water but were unable to confirm if those women drank the water or had been exposed.

 Can exposure to PCE in pregnancy increase the chance of other pregnancy-related problems?